kgoedecke/woocommerce-checkout-vat-no/README.md

 If you're facing any issues adding the VAT number field to your checkout process please contact us at [support@havealooklabs.com](mailto:support@havealooklabs.com)

+## Build

+1. Install composer dependencies `composer install`
+2. Install npm dependencies `yarn install`
+3. Build minified CSS and JS files `gulp scripts && gulp styles`

 ## Installation

-This section describes how to install the WooCommerce Checkout VAT No plugin and get it working .
+This section describes how to install the WooCommerce Checkout VAT No plugin and get it working.

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins interface directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress